kash-gg/Project_SSI/implementation_plan.md

 > - **IndexedDB** for encrypted local storage
 > - **Service Workers** for offline functionality
 >
-> If you prefer a native mobile framework like React Native or Flutter instead, please let me know!
+> If you prefer a native mobile framework like React Native or Flutter instead, please let us know!

 > [!IMPORTANT]
 > **DID Method Selection**
 >
-> For this implementation, I'm proposing **`did:key`** method for the following reasons:
+> For this implementation, We're proposing **`did:key`** method for the following reasons:
 > 1. **No blockchain required**: DIDs are generated directly from cryptographic key pairs
 > 2. **Fully decentralized**: No dependency on external ledgers or registries
 > 3. **Simple implementation**: Perfect for demonstration and educational purposes